Ensure that you have Docker installed. You can follow Docker's installation instructions.

 For firmwares older than 1.8.1, please clone the archived trezor-mcu repository and follow the instructions in its README.

-Make sure you have Python 3.6 or later and pipenv installed.
+Make sure you have Python 3.6 or later and Poetry installed.

 The build process is configured via environment variables: